On this page

 What Does the Color and Texture of Brown Phlegm Mean?

-Differentiating Between Brown Specks and Dark Brown Phlegm
+Brown Specks vs. Dark Brown Phlegm

-- Brown Specks or Spots in Phlegm
+- Brown Specks or Spots

 Old Blood vs. New Bleeding in Phlegm